Plaza del Vapor, Havana

-The Plaza del Vapor was a covered market in Havana.
+The Plaza del Vapor was a covered market in Havana, it was completed in 1835.
 Its name derives from its builder Francisco Martí who became later the impresario of the Tacón Theatre and who had a monopoly of fish trade in the city.
 Martí had a painting placed against a wall from a bar of the ship El Neptuno, the first vapor (steam ship) that made regular round trips between Havana and Matanzas.
 "It was the image of that ship that ended up naming the building."
 From the Plaza del Vapor, Martí sold 50% of all the lottery tickets. in Cuba.

 History

 In the early morning of September 7, 1872 a fire destroyed the previous mercado de Tacón and it was necessary to install a provisional market in the Campo de Marte.
-The Public Works Advisory Board met on April 29, 1874 and the decision was made to replace the old market in the same place with the name Plaza de Tacón.
+The Public Works Advisory Board met on April 29, 1874, and the decision was made to replace the old market in the same place with the name Plaza de Tacón.
 The fruit stalls, the little shops, the clothing stores, the fur shops and a thousand other establishments that adorned the street gave each side of the building its particular character.
 With some exceptions, the shopkeepers invented new ways to attract customers, otherwise nothing remarkable happened in the Plaza de Vapor during the working hours; as the night fell, one found the animation of the city, the electric lights, the silence on the interior courtyard and the darkness.

 Andrés Stanislas Romay writes about the Plaza del Vapor:"Meanwhile the animation reigns in the inner enclosure of the square, that as by charm you see transformed into a kind of fair.
 If you do not want to be a philosopher, the diversity of physiognomy, costumes, conversations, will serve as a distraction, or you will contemplate with satisfaction the golden pineapple, the purple mangoes, the velvety caimito and other thousand rich fruits of the tropical fields.
 But behold, this agitation gradually subsides, the concurrence disappears and with it the square is almost deserted.
 Do you think that this building is then totally destitute of interest?
 No,: it is then transformed into a temple of love, of that subtle spirit that penetrates whenever man puts his mark and who does not disdain to visit the darkest shelter at the same time as the most majestic palace?